chirpxiv/PalettePlus/README.md

 Palette+ provides a greater degree of character customizability by allowing the user to pick out colours for skin, hair, eyes, etc, from a colour wheel, which may then be set up to persist through loading screens.

+If you're having any issues or need support, feel free to join us on [Discord](https://discord.gg/ktisis)!

 ## Installation

 Palette+ is written as a Dalamud plugin and as such, requires that you use [FFXIVQuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) to start your game.